hit9/logging.js/README.md

 Example
 -------

-Just get an logger from registry, add rules to it, then di logging:

 ```js
 var logging = require('logging.js'),
   log = logging.get('mylogger');

 log.addRule({name: 'stdout', stream: process.stdout});
 log.info('logging from the magic world')
 // => 2015-04-25 01-32-07,821 info mylogger[4900]: logging from the magic world
 ```